 Today, over 164 million adults in the United States play video games.
 The cultural phenomenon is a unifying factor internationally, too, with estimates stating that 40% of the global population plays video games.
-Video games provide an important outlet for players to unwind and connect with like-minded people worldwide.
+Video games provide a much-needed outlet for players to unwind and connect with family, friends, and like-minded people worldwide.
 The community helps players form lifelong friendships with people they might not have otherwise met and enables them to stay in touch.

-The video gaming community is a rich, rewarding, diverse space to find connection, empowerment, and friendship.
+The video gaming community provides a rich, rewarding, diverse space to find connection, empowerment, and friendship.
 The social aspect of the video gaming community is one of its most important draws.

 The accessibility challenges and marginalization issues faced in the gaming community are very extensions of real-world social issues.
 AbleGamers believes in elevating and amplifying the voices and experiences of people with disabilities because it directly impacts people’s lives in the gaming community and beyond.

 Making The Community An Accessible Space